 What happens when you unite an exquisite selection of the most avant-garde audio and visual artists with talks, workshops, films and installations in some enthralling locations: these captivating moments in time and space that Unsound brings us about.
 Unsound is a festival concerned with mutating uncommon forms of music with related sound and visual art.
-The festival, which set grounds in 2003, has been at the forefront of the most advanced experimental electronic music scenes fuelled by an impeccable selection of artists and locations.
+The festival, which set ground in 2003, has been at the forefront of the most advanced experimental electronic music scenes fuelled by an impeccable selection of artists and locations.

-This year also, and coinciding with a global expanding interest in Eastern Europe’s re-flourishing culture (from fashion designers and photographers to new cultural and music scenes), the festival has programmed a series of mini festivals in ex-USSR countries – Russia, Ukraine, Belarus, Central Asia and the Caucasus region.
-With a large western European audience, it seems the festival could establish a pivotal role in bridging these cultural scenes, and promoting close and fruitful artistic collaborations.
+This year also, and coinciding with an expanding global interest in Eastern Europe’s re-flourishing culture (from fashion designers and photographers to new cultural and music scenes), the festival has programmed a series of mini-festivals in ex-USSR countries – Russia, Ukraine, Belarus, Central Asia and the Caucasus region.
+With a large Western European audience, the festival could be pivotal in bridging these cultural scenes and promoting close and fruitful artistic collaborations.

 These particular locations include disused communist-era buildings and industrial spaces.
-Constructions like Kijów Centrum, Nowa Huta (that has seen the likes of Swans and Sunn o))) ) and the brutalist-style Hotel Forum (where all the late night acts take place).
-19th century disused warehouses and factories, synagogues, Gothic churches and even a salt mine (we still doubt whether Burial, the enigmatic dubstep figure, made his first ever appearance there last year).
+Constructions like Kijów Centrum, Nowa Huta (that has seen the likes of Swans and Sunn o))) ) and the brutalist-style Hotel Forum (where all the late-night acts take place).
+19th-century disused warehouses and factories, synagogues, Gothic churches and even a salt mine (we still doubt whether Burial, the enigmatic dubstep figure, made his first-ever appearance there last year).
 Not to forget the lively cafés and bars like ‘Alchemia’, where lots of the night magic happens, particularly at the beginning of the week.

 Each year, the festival’s program revolves and is developed around a theme: Horror, Future Shock, The End, Interference, The Dream and Surprise have been themes for past editions, with concepts that point towards the unconventional, explorative, subversive, provocative and controversial.
 The festival is also an intense experience, intellectually and physically challenging, and not only by the harsh physicality of extreme sounds, but also by long days and nights infused with luscious Polish vodka).

-CLOT Magazine shares a similar conceptual framework with Unsound.
-Our interests orbit around artists exploring the fringes of art.
-Particularly, art that blends with science and technology.
-Unexplored boundaries and means of expression.
-What it is provocative and what moves in the shadows.
-Similarly, in synch with this year’s festival theme: Dislocation.
-Dislocation in the context of geography, identity, online interaction, social environment, space and time, the body and music, of course.
-‘The long and provocative tension between ‘center’ and ‘periphery’ which often fuels cultural development’, in the words of Schulz himself.
-After the BREXIT results, Dislocation clearly became a political matter too.
 Schultz released a brave statement through The Wire Magazine highlighting the close links between Poland and UK artists and audiences via the festival.
-Plus, the festival responded announcing a series of events dedicated to UK artists, including commissioned projects and premieres.
+Plus, the festival responded by announcing a series of events dedicated to UK artists, including commissioned projects and premieres.
 It made more sense than ever to have a voice that could be heard.

 With the usual impressive line-up, this edition will see the likes of unique cross-border collaborations.
-Gletschermusik (Robert Lippok and Kyrgyzstan’s Askat Jetigen along with visual artist Lillevan) presenting a project that blends images and field recordings of melting glaciers in Central Asia and UK’s PC Music Felicita, in an audiovisual collaboration with a group of traditional Polish dancers.
+Gletschermusik (Robert Lippok and Kyrgyzstan’s Askat Jetigen along with visual artist Lillevan) presenting a project that blends images and field recordings of melting glaciers in Central Asia and UK’s PC Music Felicita in an audiovisual collaboration with a group of traditional Polish dancers.

 On the audiovisual side, Russian-born Berlin residents Dasha Rush and Stanislav Glasov will debut ‘Dark Hearts of Space’, a multiscreen performance exploring the poetic connotations of black holes.
-Emil Barret a photographer and visual artist will prepare a live visual set for Aïsha Devi’s performance.
-Lexachast (Amnesia Scanner and PAN’s Bill Kouligas) will perform live their Internet-based multimedia project consisting of an immersive sound set up and generative images created by Dutch artist Harm Van Den Dorpel.
+Emil Barret, a photographer and visual artist, will prepare a live visual set for Aïsha Devi’s performance.
+Lexachast (Amnesia Scanner and PAN’s Bill Kouligas) will perform live their Internet-based multimedia project consisting of an immersive sound set-up and generative images created by Dutch artist Harm Van Den Dorpel.

-Other names will include Death Grips, Moritz von Oswald performing with collaboration with Kyrgyz group Ordo Sakhna, Forest Swords which will present new music exploring the dislocation between our inner and outer worlds, modern masters of musique concrete Matmos and Swedish electronic musician Peder Mannerfeld.
+Other names will include Death Grips, Moritz von Oswald performing in collaboration with Kyrgyz group Ordo Sakhna, Forest Swords, which will present new music exploring the dislocation between our inner and outer worlds, modern masters of musique concrete Matmos and Swedish electronic musician Peder Mannerfeld.

 Other names will include Ancient Methods and Cindytalk, Orphx, Dean Blunt’s new project Babyfather, the collectives NAAFI (Mexico) and Apeiron Crew (Copenhagen), Lena Willikens, Veronika Vasicka and the unexpected premiere of Kyle Dixon and Michael Stein of S U R V I V E that will perform works from the acclaimed TV show “Stranger things”.

 One last thing to say, Unsound Kraków is all about the personal experience around the city and the particular sense of community and intimacy.
 This is particularly remarkable throughout the whole week of the festival.
 Artists, audience, and organisers blend and share a week of very intense emotions.
-Unsound gets into you, in such a way, that it’s not easily forgotten.
+Unsound gets into you in such a way that it’s not easily forgotten.